brianma5435234/Doctor-Appointment-Booking-System/README.md

 ## Description

-This is the frontend of a Doctor Appointment Booking System created by Brian Ma using React, Redux-Thunk, and Bootstrap.
+This is the Frontend of a Doctor Appointment Booking System created by Brian Ma using React, Redux-Thunk, and Bootstrap.
 The project was initialized with [Create React App](https://github.com/facebook/create-react-app).
-For the frontend, not all the features have been implemented but the main feature "Book Online" has been implemented.
-For the backend server, it is not ready yet.
+For the Frontend, not all the features have been implemented but the main feature "Book Online" has been implemented.
+For the Backend server, it is not ready yet.
 So, only dummy data are shown.

 ## Installation